Biodiversity guidance for planning applicants

 Lewisham Biodiversity Partnership

-The Lewisham Biodiversity Partnership was established in 1999 to develop an action plan for the Borough’s wildlife and natural environment.
-Presently, the Partnership consists of Lewisham Council, Glendale Managed Services, the Environment Agency, the Qwaggy Waterways Action Group, the Creekside Education Trust, London Wildlife Trust, Horniman Museum and Gardens and, most importantly a range of local groups and individuals.
+The Lewisham Biodiversity Partnership (LBP) plays a pivotal role in delivering biodiversity improvements across the borough.
+Established in 1999, the Partnership brings together Lewisham Council, conservation organisations, community groups, and volunteers to implement the objectives of the Borough’s Biodiversity Action Plan (BAP) and contribute to wider environmental strategies, including the Climate Emergency Action Plan and Local Nature Recovery Strategy.
+Presently, the Partnership consists of Lewisham Council, Glendale Managed Services, the Environment Agency, the Qwaggy Waterways Action Group, the Creekside Discovery Centre, Horniman Museum and Gardens and, most importantly a range of local groups and individuals.
 All these groups have an interest in conserving and enhancing Lewisham’s Biodiversity.
 The work of the Lewisham Biodiversity Partnership has operated in tandem with that of the London Biodiversity Partnership and has taken a considered approach in order that Lewisham’s Biodiversity Action Plan be visionary, pragmatic, achievable and inclusive.
 The group meets 4 times a year to discuss their achievements and issues that may have arisen.
 A copy of the minutes of these meetings can be found below.

 Lewisham Biodiversity partnership – minutes & meetings